I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 It’s no secret that I love the farmhouse style.
 Of course, that was the style I wanted for my DIY clock.

-To create the farmhouse finish, I took white paint, a paint brush, a rag, and sandpaper.
+To create the farmhouse finish, I took a white shade of paint, a paintbrush, a rag, and sandpaper.

 I barely tapped my brush in the paint and brushed it on the table going in the direction of the grains.
 From there I used the rag to wipe off most of the paint, leaving behind just the right amount of white paint.